HansUweRempler/embedded_cde/README.md

 The VM network config needs to be completed beforehand if a bridge network shall be used, see [Network](#network).
 The

-## Cloud
-**Cloud-init** is a general mechanism for unattended Linux installations for cloud provisioning.
-Its basis are config files `user-data` and `meta-data` which become part of an ISO installation file.
-This ISO file is then mounted by, e.g, KVM (virt-install) as `CIDATA`.
-Its content is used to customize the installation.

-**Autoinstall** is the Ubuntu mechanism for unattended, automatic installation of an Ubuntu distribution.
-Its basis is a single config file that is used during the installation.
-This config can alternatively be used inside cloud-init files.
-The latest cloud-init version supports a dedicated `autoinstall:` section, see template `./infrastructure_kvm/user-data.template`.

-The template `meta-data` is empty.
-Every herein required meta data is already in `user-data` due to the use of the Ubuntu autoinstallation mechanism.

 ## KVM Virtualization
 ### Packages
 Install necessary KVM hypervisor, libvirt and tools packages: